World Water Day: UM helps accelerate change

 - Precious wastewater in LUM #13 Covid19: into the storm

-- Water, a challenge for cities in LUM#15 "Africa
+- Water, the urban challenge in LUM#15 "Afriques

 - River biodiversity at risk in LUM#16 "Light on Water

-- When the city puts pressure on in LUM#16 "Light on the water
+- When the city applies pressure in LUM#16 "Light on Water

-- Savings by the drop of a hat in LUM#16 "Light on Water
+- A trickle of savings in LUM#16 "Spotlight on Water

-"A l'UM, la science " ... of water is also broadcast in podcast
+"A l'UM, la science" ... of water is also available as a podcast

-Water is also discussed in the podcast "A l'UM la science" co-produced with Divergence radio.
-This program gives the floor to our researchers on recent scientific publications.
-For example, the programs :
+Water is also discussed in the "A l'UM la science" podcast co-produced with Divergence radio.
+This program gives our researchers the chance to talk about recent scientific publications.
+For example, the shows :

 - Des sciences de l'eau (La Science s'aMUSE, May 2021), Eric Servat, Director of Osu Oreme